joshdabosh/writeups/NeverLanCTF2020/index.md

 ## Recon
 ### Front page of the Internet
-> Whoops...
-I leaked a flag on a public website

 The "front page of the Internet" is Reddit.
 The author is `ZestyFE`, so we guess that he has a Reddit account under the same name.

 We navigate to `/u/ZestyFE` on Reddit, and find the flag in one of ZestyFE's comments.

 ### The Big Stage
-> One time we keynoted @saintcon...
-I think I remember hiding a flag in our pres

 We search up SaintCon keynotes and find that NeverLAN keynoted in 2018

 Unfortunately the SaintCon site is not 100% functional so we're stuck...